maratai/craftery/writing/writing.md

 # Genre: Mystery, Thriller, Suspense
 - Jennifer Hilt and Sara Rosett. *The Trope Thesaurus: Mystery and Thriller*.

+# Genre: Romantasy
+- Jenna Moreci. *How to Write Romantasy*.
+The more general writing instruction is pretty 101 but I appreciated the romantasy-specific analysis, especially the breakdowns vs. "just" romance or "just" fantasy.
+(I read romantasy and romance, but I don't *write* it!)

 # Plot
 - Paul Tomlinson. *Plot Basics: Plot Your Novel or Screenplay in Eight Sequences*.
 This is specific to "standard" commercial fiction structures.